Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

 As we explained in subsection \ref{subsection_Adam}, we train the model with BPTT, which is a kind of a gradient-based (gradient descent) method.
 At the same time, we use Mini-batch Gradient Descent, which is the middle ground between Gradient Descent and Stochastic Gradient Descent (SGD).
 Gradient Descent computes the exact gradient of the loss over the entire training set, then takes one parameter update.
 While precise, this approach can be computationally intensive, especially for large datasets.
 SGD instead approximates that gradient by computing it on a single random example and immediately updating the model.
 Although this results in faster updates, it introduces significant variance and noise into the optimization process.
 Mini-Batch Gradient Descent serves as a compromise between these two methods.
 In our study, we use mini-batches of size $N_{\rm{batch}}$ for both training and evaluation on the SVHN classification task.
 Each update step is based on the gradient computed over one mini-batch.
 This method offers the computational efficiency of SGD while reducing the variance in gradient estimates, which contributes to more stable and effective learning.
 Additionally, mini-batch processing is well-suited to modern parallel hardware architectures, making it the default choice for training deep models.

-\subsection{SVHN Classification}
+\subsection{SVHN classification}

-In this subsection, we describe the experimental setup used to evaluate ReLaX-Net on an image classification task.
-The objective of this experiment is to demonstrate how ReLaX-Net can improve the performance of a recurrent neural network compared to a conventional RNN.
+In this subsection, we describe the experimental setup used to evaluate TIDAL-Net on an image classification task.
+The objective of this experiment is to demonstrate how TIDAL-Net can improve the performance of a recurrent neural network compared to a conventional RNN.

 We train the model using the Street View House Numbers (SVHN) dataset \cite{svhn}, which contains over $600000$ color images of digits ($0$–$9$) extracted from real-world Google Street View photographs.
 Specifically, the dataset includes $73257$ images for training and $26032$ images for testing.
 Each image is a cropped digit, making this a ten-class classification problem.